Dangers of Reusing Cooking Oil: Why You Should Avoid Reheated Oil

 Oils with high smoke points, such as avocado oil, grapeseed oil, and sunflower oil, are more stable at high temperatures and less likely to break down into harmful compounds.
 However, it’s still important not to reuse these oils.

 If you must dispose off used cooking oil, let it cool and solidify before throwing it in the trash.
-Alternatively, you can take it to a recycling center where it can be converted into biofuel.
+Alternatively, you can take it to a recycling centre where it can be converted into biofuel.

 If you choose to reuse oil, invest in a high-quality oil filter that can remove food particles and impurities.
 However, it’s crucial to remember that even filtered oil can degrade after multiple uses.